COXIT-CO/Lannister/README.md

  *creator*: Worker who create the request,

  *reviewer*: A person who is assigned to review the request,

- *bonus_type*: It can be a referral bonus, overtime, etc ,
+ *bonus_type*: It can be a referral bonus, overtime, etc,

 *description*: information about the bonus,